 If you’re curious about nested broadcasting, last time I searched, the best way to do it would be to define a separate function that perform the inner broadcasting, then broadcast it onto the outer iterable, or simply use list comprehension.
 For example:

-a = [[1, 2, 3], [4, 5]]
+= [[1, 2, 3], [4, 5]] a

 ## 2-element Vector{Vector{Int64}}: